Do you ever find yourself in a sinkhole of time when it comes to Twitter?

 Let’s do it!

-Look through that list and click the Google Reader icon to get to step 2.
+Look through that list or search for “Feedly” and click the Feedly icon to get to step 2.

 You’ll see another group of icons much like you did earlier.
-This time, select the icon for Buffer.
+This time, search for and select the icon for Buffer.

 Click the box on the left for “Add to Buffer.”